 You can see a sample LPT Return form (pdf).

 After submitting your return in 2013 you do not have to submit another one until 7 November 2016.
-You will pay the LPT every year at the same rate.
+You pay the LPT every year at the same rate.

 If you are a ROS customer who is a designated owner of a property(s) and you have a business digital certificate for authentication purposes you receive notification about your LPT obligations via your ROS inbox and via the email account associated with your ROS account.